This creamy, sweet Strawberry Piña Colada smoothie blends coconut, pineapple, and strawberries for a fun twist on the classic. (No alcohol.)

 Strawberry Piña Colada

-Kneaders® is one of my family’s go-to breakfast spots, where we love French toast, cinnamon rolls, and smoothies.
-I’ve already posted my copycat French Toast recipe, and today I’m sharing my favorite smoothie — the Pink Piña Colada.
+Kneaders is one of my family’s go-to breakfast spots, where we love their French toast, cinnamon rolls, and smoothies.
+I’ve made a copycat French Toast recipe, and today I’m sharing my favorite smoothie from them—the Pink Piña Colada.

-It’s a sweet, creamy drink that’s not really healthy, but we call it breakfast anyway.
-With some fruit in it, it must count, right?
-On days we want a Strawberry Piña Colada at home, this copycat recipe is great — it tastes just like the original and is much cheaper!
+It’s a sweet, creamy drink that’s not known for being healthy, but I call it breakfast anyway.
+It has fruit in it, so it has to count, right?
+On days when I want a Strawberry Piña Colada at home, this copycat recipe is great—it tastes just like the original and is much cheaper!

 All the ingredients needed to make Strawberry Piña Colada smoothies.